fakhranii/docker-with-nodejs/README.md

 ---

 - ## _Docker Compose_

 - **The first step to use `Docker-Compose` is create file called `docker-compose.yml`.**

+- **If you wanna run docker in different enviroments, You should run docker-compose file for each enviroments.**

+- **When i had different `docker-compose` files and i wanna run specific file : `docker-compose -f dockerComposeFileName up`.**

+- **In case if we had many different `docker-compose` files like `dev | pord | stag`, we create a file called `docker-compose.yml` and write all common structure between files i it, then in those other files we write only what related with each of those specific files.**

+- **Ensure you don't forget to add this line `docker-compose*` in `.dockerignore` to avoid all `docker-compose` files to be included in the containers that we gonna create.**

+- **When i had different `docker-compose` files and `mainComposeFile` like `docker-compose.yml` and i wanna run specific file and the main docker-compose : `docker-compose -f docker-compose.yml -f docker-compose.dev.yml up`.**

 ### _Common Docker Compose Commands_